Arash: Summary

-The name Arash remains a popular name among Iranians.
+The name "Arash" (آرش) remains a popular name among Iranians.

 Modern legend

 Siavash Kasraie, an Iranian poet, wrote the long poem of Arash the Archer in 1959.
 This epic narrative, based on the ancient Persian myth, depicts Arash's heroic sacrifice to liberate his country from foreign domination.
 Bahram Beyzai wrote Āraš, which opened in 1977, as a response to Āraš-e kamāngīr.
 Neither a short story nor a play, Beyzai's Āraš was staged a number of times around the world, most notably at the Annenberg Auditorium at Stanford University, in July 2013.